Enjoy vibrant scenes with these 32-inch monitors.

 The picture displayed on an LCD screen consists of millions of dots as every pixel contains 3 sub-pixels, which represent the primary colors.
 A monitor’s resolution describes the display’s length and width in pixels.

 The higher the pixel count in a square-inch, the more realistic and high-quality the picture on the screen.
-A bigger resolution (QHD and higher) is vital if you’re looking for a display over 27”.
+A bigger resolution (QHD and higher) is vital if you’re looking for the best monitor for photo editing.

 While 4K images look fantastic, if your PC can’t handle processing 8.3 million pixels per frame, the performance will suffer.
 The maximum supported resolution will remain an unattainable dream.